Foundation Diet and Health

 Purchasing - Storage

-Cocoa butter (cocoa butter) is available in well-stocked supermarkets such as Coop , Migros , Rewe or Edeka .
-In other supermarkets (e.g. Denner , Volg , Spar , Aldi , Lidl , Billa , Hofer ) cocoa butter is not available for purchase regularly, at most during special weeks.
-Organic supermarkets (e.g. Alnatura , Denn's Biomarkt ) sell the vegetable fat in organic quality (bio).
+Cocoa butter (cocoa butter) is available in well-stocked supermarkets such as Coop, Migros, Rewe or Edeka.
+In other supermarkets (e.g. Denner, Volg, Spar, Aldi, Lidl, Billa, Hofer) cocoa butter is not available for purchase regularly, at most during special weeks.
+Organic supermarkets (e.g. Alnatura, Denn's Biomarkt) sell the vegetable fat in organic quality (bio).
 Delicatessens, online shops, drugstores and pharmacies also sell cocoa butter.
 You can find it in jars, in bowls, as fragments, powdered or in bags packaged as flakes, chips or drops.

 Storage tips

 The high proportion of saturated fatty acids compared to the small amount of unsaturated fatty acids means that the cocoa butter has a long shelf life - provided that you store it correctly.
 How should you store cocoa butter?
 Cocoa butter should be stored airtight in a cool, dark place that is protected from light.
 How long does cocoa butter last?
 It has a shelf life of around two years.
 If you want to use it for longer, you should smell it before using it.
-As long as cocoa butter still has its typical scent and doesn't smell rancid, it's safe to eat.
+As long as cocoa butter still has its typical scent and does not smell rancid, it is safe to eat.

 Ingredients - Nutritional values - Calories